Don’s Homemade Caramels. Chewy. Chocolately. Caramels. Positively mouth-watering.

 - As the mixtures cooks, it will thicken and the bubbles will become larger.

-- Reduce the heat at bit as the temperature climbs above 212F degrees (100C) to keep the mixture boiling but also reduce the likelihood of a gob of hot chocolate landing on your fingers.
+Reduce the heat a bit as the temperature climbs above 212F degrees (100C) to keep the mixture boiling but also reduce the likelihood of a gob of hot chocolate landing on your fingers.
 (I still have scars from my first attempt to make these in a hurry.)